jschx/uguush/README.md

 `-d` Delay the screenshot by the specified number of seconds.

+`-f` Take a fullscreen screenshot.

 `-h` Show this help message.

-`-f` Take a fullscreen screenshot.

-`-g` Use uguu.se to upload.
-It keeps files for 24 hours and has a 150MB max upload size.
+`-o` Select a host to use.
+Can be pomf, uguu, teknik, or imgur (images only).

 `-s` Take a selection screenshot.